soilwater/crnpy/docs/correction_routines.md

 ### Overview

-The correction routines are slightly different depending on the detector type.
-The correction of the neutron counts from the stationary and roving detectors has some similarities and differences.
-This library provides the end user with the tools to correct neutron counts and process the data in both, the temporal and spatial domains.
-Below are two flowcharts describing the typical steps in the conversion of raw neutron counts to volumetric water content.
+The CRNPy library provides the tools to correct and process neutron counts recorded with both stationary and roving cosmic-ray neutron probes.
+Below are two flowcharts describing the typical steps from the correction of raw neutron counts to the conversion into volumetric soil water content.

 #### Stationary CRNP processing

 ![CRNPy Processing Workflow](img/workflow_rdt.png)
-Suggested steps for processing raw neutron counts from a roving CRNP.
 Dashed lines indicate optional steps.
 See the complete [example notebook](../examples/stationary/example_RDT_station/).

 #### Roving CRNP processing

 ![CRNPy Processing Workflow](img/workflow_hydroinnova.png)
-Suggested steps for processing raw neutron counts from a stationary CRNP.
 Dashed lines indicate optional steps.
 See the complete [example notebook](../examples/rover/Hydroinnova_rover_example/).

 ### Incoming neutron flux
-The CRNPy package includes a complete set of methods for correcting the raw observed neutron counts for natural variation in the incoming neutron flux, including a set of tools for searching and downloading data from a reference neutron monitoring station from the NMDB database (www.nmdb.eu) by proposing the most similar stations after analyzing the cut-off rigidity of the reference station and the estimated cut-off rigidity value for the studied location as a form of finding stations under a similar earth electromagnetic field (Klein et al., 2009; Shea & Smart., 2019).
+The CRNPy library includes a complete set of methods for correcting the raw observed neutron counts for natural variation in the incoming neutron flux, including a set of tools for searching and downloading data from reference neutron monitors from the NMDB database (www.nmdb.eu) with similar the cut-off rigidity as the study location (Klein et al., 2009; Shea & Smart., 2019).

 | Incoming neutron flux correction factor|
 |---------------------------------|